-Experts have also pointed to growing research that connects ADHD with other physical, mental, and lifestyle problems.
-Studies confirm that individuals diagnosed with ADHD are more likely to perform poorly in school, be unemployed as adults, and have strained peer relationships (Diamantopoulou, 2007).
+There’s growing research that connects ADHD to other physical, mental, and lifestyle problems.
+One study showed that people with ADHD are more likely to have poor academic performance.
+The study also found that adults with ADHD are more likely to be unemployed and have strained peer relationships.

-3. People with ADHD Are Lazy and Unmotivated
+3. People with ADHD are lazy and unmotivated

-4. People with ADHD Are Irresponsible
+4. People with ADHD are irresponsible

 A person with ADHD may often forget important items.
 They may lose their keys or forget appointments on a regular basis.
 A general lack of organization makes it seem as if the person doesn’t care or isn’t making an effort to be responsible.
 Again, it’s important to remember that an individual with ADHD has a neurological disorder that affects their ability to stay organized.
 Like all other ADHD symptoms, it needs proper management.